Building a REST Service with Scala

 Refer to Logback documentation for details.[13]

 Logging can be enabled by mixing in akka.event.slf4j.SLF4JLogging trait wherever you need it.
-Then methods of inherited instance log of available SLF4J logger (powered by Logback in this application) might be used.
+Then, the methods of the inherited instance log of the available SLF4J logger (powered by Logback in this application) might be used.

 Domain Model

-MySQL database with customers table is used as a data source.
-Table contains the following fields:
+A MySQL database with a customers table is used as a data source.
+The table contains the following fields:

 • first_name (VARCHAR) – Customer’s first name.